ROOTZLA/SPOSS_1/Readme.md

 >___Everything in this game is built on FUNCTION.
 You can also see how I wrote it using WHILE  [here](https://github.com/ROOTZLA/SPOSS_2)___.
 ***
+##Did You Know?

+The game "rock, paper, scissors, lizard, Spock" was invented in 2005 by Sam Klemens and Karen Bryla.
+This version of the classic "rock, paper, scissors" game expands the possible moves by adding two additional gestures (lizard and Spock) and determining which combinations beat others.
+It became popular among geek and science fiction fan circles and is often referenced in pop culture, including the popular TV show "The Big Bang Theory".
+***
 [Up](#anchor)